hschwaiger-usgs/volcano-ash3d/README.md

 All of these packages (except dislin) are available on Red Hat and Ubuntu systems and can be installed using the standard distribution software installer (yum/dnf for RedHat systems or apt for Ubunto).
+For some of these packages and for some distributions, you might need to enable extra repositories, such as epel and powertools/CRB (for Red Hat systems)

 On RedHat-based systems, these can be installed with:
-  `yum install lapack lapack-devel blas blas-devel`
+  `sudo yum install lapack lapack-devel blas blas-devel`
-  `yum install netcdf netcdf-devel netcdf-fortran netcdf-fortran-devel`
+  `sudo yum install netcdf netcdf-devel netcdf-fortran netcdf-fortran-devel`
-  `yum install eccodes eccodes-devel`
+  `sudo yum install eccodes eccodes-devel`
-  `yum install zip`
+  `sudo yum install zip`
-  `yum install gnuplot`
+  `sudo yum install gnuplot`
-  `yum install plplot`
+  `sudo yum install plplot`

 On Ubuntu-based systems:
-  `apt install liblapack64-3 liblapack64-dev libblas64-3 libblas64-dev`
+  `sudo apt install liblapack64-3 liblapack64-dev libblas64-3 libblas64-dev`
-  `apt install libnetcdf-c++4 libnetcdf-dev libnetcdff-dev` `apt libeccodes0 libeccodes-dev`
+  `sudo apt install libnetcdf-c++4 libnetcdf-dev libnetcdff-dev` `sudo apt libeccodes0 libeccodes-dev`
-  `apt install zip`
+  `sudo apt install zip`
-  `apt install gnuplot`
+  `sudo apt install gnuplot`
-  `apt install plplot`
+  `sudo apt install plplot`

 ### Compiling Ash3d with the default settings
-Once the necessary USGS libraries and optional distribution packages are installed, Ash3d can be build.
+Once the necessary USGS libraries and optional distribution packages are installed, Ash3d can be built.
 The makefile in `volcano-ash3d/src` can be edited to suit your system.

 To compile, verify that the makefile is consistent with the install directory and options used in the installation of the preliminary software.
 Then simply type: